-With 11 years of digital marketing experience, Delcho has extensive expertise in Google Ads advertising.
-He is the Team Lead of our PPC team, responsible for yearly ad spend of over $3 Million, spread across our diverse client portfolio - from local startups to international companies with active advertising accounts in more than 12 countries and 7 languages.
+With 13 years of digital marketing experience, Delcho has extensive expertise in Google Ads advertising.
+He is the head of our PPC team, responsible for yearly ad spend of over $15 million, spread across our diverse client portfolio - from local startups to international companies with active advertising accounts in more than 12 countries and 7 languages.

 - highlight_offThe account structure does not correspond to business goals.